AyeshaAreej/Data-lake-architecture-for-efficient-storage-governance-and-analytics-on-AWS/README.md

 - Visualized key insights using AWS QuickSight dashboards.

 ### 5. Python-Based Athena Interface
--This Python script automates the execution of multiple SQL queries on Amazon Athena using the boto3 SDK.
+- This Python script automates the execution of multiple SQL queries on Amazon Athena using the boto3 SDK.
 It:
 - Retrieves data from an S3-based dataset.
 - Handles query execution and status polling.
 - Prints results to the console or saves them.